bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js188">188.
 Guess the Number Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a random number, and the player has to guess it within a certain number of attempts.
-The game provides feedback on whether the guess is too high, too low, or correct.
+<p>This program generates a random number, and the player has to guess it within a
+certain number of attempts.
+The game provides feedback on whether the guess is too high, too low, or correct.</p>
 <pre>
 function guessTheNumberGame() {
 const maxNumber = 100;